 In case any county or town neglects or refuses to pay into the state treasury its proportional part of the estimated cost of construction which may be due and payable under the provisions of the said sections or its proportional part of the excess cost of construction above the estimated cost, then the treasurer of state shall, out of any funds in the state treasury due said county or town, pay such proportional part and deduct the amount so paid from any sum in the state treasury due said county or town.
-In case such funds due or to become due any town or county from the state treasury in any 1 year do not equal or exceed the town's or county's share of either the estimated cost or the actual cost of a bridge, the construction of which is provided for under the terms of the said sections, then an action of debt in the name of the treasurer of state may be maintained against such delinquent county or town to recover any sum so due the state, but these remedies shall be in addition to, and not exclusive of, other remedies afforded by law for the proper enforcement of the provisions of said sections.
+In case such funds due or to become due any town or county from the state treasury in any 1 year do not equal or exceed the town's or county's share of either the estimated cost or the actual cost of a bridge, the construction of which is provided for under the terms of the said sections, then a civil action in the name of the treasurer of state may be maintained against such delinquent county or town to recover any sum so due the state, but these remedies shall be in addition to, and not exclusive of, other remedies afforded by law for the proper enforcement of said sections.
 (R. S. c.
 20, § 87.
 1957, c.
-12, § 2.)
+12, § 2.
+1961, c.
+317, § 32.)

-Effect of amendment. - The 1957 amendment omitted the word "unreasonably" which appeared preceding the word "neglects" in the first sentence of the third paragraph.
-As only the third paragraph was changed by the amendment, the rest of the section is not set out.
+Effect of amendments. - The 1957 amendment omitted the word "unreasonably" which appeared preceding the word "neglects" in the first sentence of the last paragraph.